pusher-community/real-time-laravel/getting-started/event-broadcaster.md

   The Pusher Event Broadcaster is configured in <code>config/broadcasting.php</code>.
 Luckily it's the default broadcaster so we don't actually need to configure anything.
 </div>

 Laravel 5.1 comes with an in-built Pusher Event Broadcaster that we're going to use.
 To use this we need to follow a few conventions.

-Firstly, we need to define a class that represents our event.
+<i class="fa fa-rocket fa-2"></i> Firstly, we need to define a class that represents our event.
 For simplicity we'll add this directly to `app/Http/routes.php` for now.

 ```php
 use Illuminate\Contracts\Broadcasting\ShouldBroadcast;